Vyral/base-template/_posts/2018-05-17-how-to-make-selling-your-home-less-stressful.md

 {% include youtube.html %}

 So you’ve decided to sell your home.
-Most sellers think that after that, all the work is done, and then are rudely awakened by what seems to them to be a stressful process.
-What can you do to reduce seller stress?
+Most sellers think that the work is done at this point, but many are rudely awakened by a more stressful experience than they expected.What can you do to reduce seller stress?

 With any luck, you’ve recruited a great Realtor.
 A truly great Realtor has the responsibility of carrying the stress for their sellers; **we’re the ones with the background, experience, and training to navigate most circumstances you’ll come across.**